LedgerDomain/did-webplus/did-webplus-mock/README.md

 # did-webplus-mock

-The `did-webplus-mock` crate provides mock implementations* which demonstrate the actual functioning of the various aspects of the `did:webplus` DID method.
+The `did-webplus-mock` crate provides mock implementations[^1] which demonstrate the actual functioning of the various aspects of the `did:webplus` DID method.
 There are a number of traits defined in the code which define APIs for the different components.
 Note that this crate is a work in progress, and these APIs should not be considered stable yet.
 The traits/APIs found here may or may not become an official part of the `did-webplus` crate.
 The idea there would be to make creating implementations of `did:webplus` components as straightforward as possible.

-* The mock implementations meant to be a reference implementation -- completely functional, but they operate purely in-memory, and the client/server interaction simulated purely intra-process via function calls.
+[^1]: The mock implementations are meant to be a reference implementation -- completely functional, but they operate purely in-memory, and the client/server interaction simulated purely intra-process via function calls.
 There is no persistent data store, and there is no HTTP client/server interaction.
 They're suitable to be used in tests and to produce content for documentation (e.g. example DID microledgers, metadata, JWSes, etc).

 ## Traits/APIs